myattj/HAPScript/README.md

 This application was designed for Device Solutions in order to automate the conversion and upload process of raw data.

-It utilizes Visual Basic and Python to accomplish this goal Built by Josh Myatt
+It utilizes Visual Basic and Python to accomplish this goal.
+Built by Josh Myatt